taptapgames1/taptapgames/README.md

     <h1>Refund Policy</h1>

 <p>
 Thank you for choosing our games.
 We strive to provide a fair and enjoyable gaming experience for all users.
-Refunds may not be granted for reasons such as accidental purchases after content has been used, completed, or consumed.
+The items purchased in our games are immediately consumed right after the purchase. <H2>So refunds will not be granted for reasons such as accidental purchases etc.</H2>
 For technical problems related to our games, please contact our support team.
 </p>
     <p><b>taptapgames1@gmail.com</b></p>
 </section>